-- Q: If there is a Rule (or Keeper) in play that adds to the Draw, and then I increase the Draw, does that added Draw count against the new Draw total?
+- Q: If there is a Rule (or Keeper) in play that adds to the Draw/Play, and then I increase the Draw/Play, does that added Draw/Play count against the new Draw/Play total?

 - Q: Limit cards say that the player whose turn it is should discard at the end of their turn.
 Does that mean the Limit card is discarded as soon as all other players have complied?

-- Q: If a Hand or Keeper Limit card is the last card to be played in a turn, is it instantly the next player’s turn, so they can ignore the Hand Limit?
+- Q: If the person before me plays a Hand or Keeper Limit card as the last card in their turn, is it instantly my turn, so I can ignore the Hand Limit?

 - Q: Can I pile up my Keepers in play in a stack, or do I have to lay them out so they are clearly displayed?

 - Q: Many cards state you can do something “on your turn”.
 When does one’s turn officially begin and end for these purposes?

 - Q: We think we broke the game.
 Are we doing it wrong?